-By the Numbers
+Guantánamo By the Numbers

-▪ Current detainee census: 60 captives, from 13 countries.
+▪ Current captive census: 40 men from 13 countries, one as a convict.

-▪ Captives approved for transfer or repatriation to their homelands, some with conditions: 20.
+▪ Captives among the 40 currently approved for transfer or repatriation to their homelands, some with conditions: 5.

+▪ Cost to house one detainee a year: In July 2011, the Obama administration offered an estimate of $800,000.
+A summer of 2013 crunch by Democrats in Congress based on Defense Department figures put the cost at $2.7 million per prisoner.
+With downsizing and an FY2015 budget of $445 million, the figure is now $11 million per prisoner a year.

-▪ Youngest: Probably forever prisoner Hassan bin Attash, 31 or 34, of Yemen.
+▪ Youngest: Probably forever prisoner Hassan bin Attash, about 33, of Yemen.

 ▪ Periodic Review Board approved “forever prisoners,” indefinite detainees under the Law of War, without charge or trial: 26.

+▪ Detainees who died in the camps: Nine.
 Two Saudis and a Yemeni were found dead Camp 1 June 10, 2006 in what the Southern Command calls suicides by hanging; another Saudi, was found dead in Camp 5 in May 30, 2007 in what the Southern Command calls a suicide by hanging; an Afghan man at the detention center hospital in Dec.
 30, 2007 in what the Southern Command said was colon cancer; a Yemeni man in the psychiatric ward June 1, 2009 in what the Southern Command called suicide, strangled by the elastic band from underwear, according to a military autopsy; an Afghan man designated for indefinite detention collapsed Feb.
 1, 2011 in a cell block after working out on an exercise machine in Camp 6 in what the Southern Command called a heart attack; and an Afghan man was found hanging from a bed sheet in a Camp 6 recreation yard on May 17, 2011 in what the the Southern Command called suicide.
 On Sept.
 10, 2012 the military disclosed that another detainee was found dead in his Camp 5 cell two days earlier, on Sept.
 8, 2012, in what Southern Command said was a suicide by overdose of drugs complicated by acute pneumonia.

 ▪ Captives in camps with prostheses: Five as of Aug.
 14, 2015 Navy services solicitation.